Practical Nursing diploma

 Basis for admission decision

 form.
-Points will be given for elements contained on the Practical Nursing
+Points will be given for academic performance on prerequisite courses,

-work/volunteer experience, application essay, references) as well as the personal interview.
+application essay, work/volunteer experience, references, and the personal interview.

 1. Academic prerequisites: up to 8 points.
 The higher the applicant’s